mikemaccana/express-middleware-to-async/README.md

-# Express to Arc middleware converter (Experimental)
+# Express to Async/await Middleware converter (Experimental)

 Sometimes it's useful to be able to use a single piece of Express middleware in a modern async/await node app, without having to: